ShunSakurai/easy_paste/README.md

-# easy_paste
+# easy_paste (draft)
-Generate easy-to-paste table for quotes from the analysis exported from memoQ
+Generate easy-to-paste tables for quotes from the analysis exported from memoQ

 [Japanese README](https://github.com/ShunSakurai/easy_paste/blob/master/README_jpn.md) will be also available.

 ![Concept](https://raw.github.com/wiki/ShunSakurai/easy_paste/easy_paste_concept.png)

 ## Description
+You don't have to manually calculate the words for quotes anymore.
+This tool generates easy-to-paste tables for quotes from the analysis exported from memoQ.
 This tool is coded in Python with tkinter and is distributed in .exe format thanks to [py2exe](http://www.py2exe.org/).

 ## Installation